2-year-old daughter of NFL linebacker drowns after falling into pool, police say

 TAMPA, Fla.
 (WFLA) – The youngest daughter of Tampa Bay Buccaneers linebacker Shaquil Barrett drowned after falling into a pool in Tampa Sunday morning, authorities confirmed.

-According to the Tampa Police Department, the incident occurred around 9:30 a.m. at a home in the Beach Park area.
-Police said Barrett’s daughter, 2-year-old Arrayah, was transported to a nearby hospital.
+The incident occurred at about 9:30 a.m. at a home in the Beach Park area, according to Tampa police, Barrett’s daughter, 2-year-old Arrayah, died after she was taken to a nearby hospital.

-The police department said that despite emergency efforts, Arrayah died a short time later.

 While police said this is an ongoing investigation, the incident is “not believed to be suspicious in nature at this time, but a purely accidental and tragic incident.”